ddcroft73/email-service-v2/readme.md

 [Celery Flower](https://flower.readthedocs.io/en/latest/index.html)<br>

 Custom Logger
-  - Built a logger escpecially designed to work fluently with this application type.
+  - Built my own logger escpecially designed to work fluently with this application type.
-  - Easy to use with self archiving so logs can be kept as reference points for any scenario.
+  - Easy to use with self archiving so logs can be kept as reference points for any scenario, dated and ordered.

+  Designed with four levels, but they are what the user says they are.
+Simply invoke the type message you want to convey and it logs it to the appropriate lebel.
+On screen, to a custom named or default file.
+Or both.
+Yeh, why not?
   - INFO
   - ERROR
   - DEBUG
   - WARNING

-    For me, this is a better logger than Pythons logger.
+    For me, this is an easier logger to use than Pythons logger.
 But it's not exactly the same.
 Built for a specific use case.
+I plan on making this a python package to make it easier to use in other projects.

 SMTP Email functionality built using python email wrapped in a simple class.